compendia/docs/docs/guide/validators.md

 4. Go to **Update Profile** again and upload your logo.

 ***Note:** Any offensive, 18+, and/or illegal content will cause your custom data to be permanently hidden from the official wallet and explorer.*

+Now you're ready to [set up a node](/guide/node.html) for your validator.